gregtatum/gl-engine/README.md

 # Glam

 This project is an experimental ES6 WebGL engine built on [stack.gl](https://stack.gl/).
-It tries to combine the small-repo / big-repo philosophies together providing a discoverable collection of utilities.
-The API is built in a way to be composable with the magnificent tools on NPM, while opinionated and centralized in a way to get things done.
+It tries to combine the small-repo / big-repo philosophies together providing an easy to use environment.
+The API is built to be composable with the magnificent tools on NPM, while opinionated and centralized in a way to get things done quickly.

+## Contribute code or thoughts?

+Check this github issue out: [https://github.com/glamjs/glam/issues/1](https://github.com/glamjs/glam/issues/1)

 ## API Documentation